 Home owners who decide to not to sell should focus on adding value to their homes as they wait for the right time to jump back into the housing market.
 Here’s a look at three home improvement projects that can boost your home value now.

 The kitchen remains the prized room in the house, but it should be remodeled with care in today’s market.
 Create a realistic budget and consult with a real estate agent about what is expected in your neighborhood and what will set your house apart.
 Check out the best Granite and quartz countertops Inventory in the Arizona.

-One big plus for anyone remodeling right now is the reduced cost of labor and household products.
+One big plus for anyone remodeling or installing granite in your home right now is the reduced cost of labor and household products.
 As contractors, plumbing suppliers and cabinet-makers work through the recession, they are willing to cut deals that can translate to 20- to 30-percent savings to the home owner, according to the National Kitchen and Bath Industry.

 With a budget of $5,000 to $10,000, you can create a whole new face for your kitchen.
 New granite countertops, a nice hutch and some smaller details are just the start, according to Kitchen and Bath Ideas.

 Focus on upgrading the main elements — cabinetry, countertops and appliances — while adding in a few “wow” factors, such as a stainless steel backsplash or a high-arching faucet.
 Whenever possible, reuse what you have.
 Your kitchen appliances can be refurbished by building decorative cabinetry around them.
 Cabinetry can be refaced or painted to create a new look.

 By focusing on a timeless look, you can create a dream kitchen that will attract buyers in two, five or 10 years.